-In 1997 a U.S. federal court in Los Angeles ruled that the suit against Unocal and Total was admissible.
+In 1997 a US federal court in Los Angeles ruled that the suit against Unocal and Total was admissible.

-The U.S. court's personal jurisdiction over Total

-In 1998, the U.S. court had to determine its personal jurisdiction over Total, a French company with several subsidiaries on U.S. soil.
+The US court's personal jurisdiction over Total: the concept of minimum contacts In 1998, the US court had to determine its personal jurisdiction over Total, a French company with several subsidiaries on US soil.
 To do so, the court had to rule on contacts between the subsidiaries and the parent company.
 It was held that the mere existence of a relationship between the various legal entities was insufficient to establish the presence of one via the presence of the other and thus recognize jurisdiction over the multinational.
-On their own, the identity of the entities' leaders or the parent company's normal direct involvement as an investor are unlikely to call into question the general principles of separation under entity
+On their own, the identity of the entities' directors or the parent company's normal direct involvement as an investor are unlikely to call into question the general principles of separation under entity law.
+However, the existence of an alter ego relationship (establishing that the entities are not legally separate) or agency relationship (determining that one entity acted on behalf of the other, under the supervision of one, with the mutual consent of both) was entered into evidence, helping to establish the court's jurisdiction over the foreign corporation due to the activities of its US subsidiaries.
+This issue will be discussed in chapter III.B.